ÎÛÎÛÂþ»

-The percentage of students achieving proficiency in math is 45-49% (which is higher than the California state average of 33%).
+The percentage of students achieving proficiency in math is 30-39% (which is approximately equal to the California state average of 34%).
 The percentage of students achieving proficiency in reading/language arts is 50-54% (which is higher than the California state average of 47%).

 Minority enrollment is 47% of the student body (majority Asian and Hispanic), which is lower than the California state average of 80% (majority Hispanic).